Thundergrid149/Thundergrid-Installer-Instructions/Etrel Inch Firmware Update Procedure.md

 # Firmware Update Path
 The firmware must be updated in a specific order.
 Please apply the ```system``` firmware before the ```app``` firmware.

+If the charger is on a version starting with `4.0` you will have to update to `5.0` first.
+[5.0 Download](https://landisgyr-evsolutions.atlassian.net/wiki/spaces/Home/pages/3221094430/5.0)
 ```mermaid
 flowchart LR